litnialex/telegram-proxybot/docs/en/index.md

 Proxybot is designed with respect to personal privacy and security in mind.
 The source code of the bot is 100% open and free.
-When you use our service to run proxybot we take the responsability to run exactly the same code, which is published in the [repository].

 `TOKEN` value is not stored anywhere in the database.
 Proxybot receives it as part of the webhook URL